AlexZimpher/threat-correlator/README.md

 - **Multi-Source Threat Feeds:** Checks your logs against AbuseIPDB, AlienVault OTX, and more.
 - **IOC Correlation:** Finds both IP and domain matches in your logs.
-- **MITRE ATT&CK Mapping:** Tags each threat with a known tactic/technique.
+- **MITRE ATT&CK Mapping:** Tags each threat with a known tactic/technique for context.
 - **Severity & Country Context:** Flags critical threats and shows their origin.
 - **Interactive Dashboard:** Visualize, filter, and download results easily.